Sadly, Macron’s words appear to be too little and too late and do not match France’s policy actions towards Israel and the Middle East.

 While anti-Semitism is spreading across Western Europe, France stands out as a particularly troublesome place for Jews.
 Sadly, Macron’s words appear to be too little and too late.

-France prides itself as the first Western European country that granted civic citizen rights for Jews following the French Revolution.
+France prides itself as the first Western European country that granted civil rights for Jews following the French Revolution.
 Yet while some liberal streams did originate in France, so did anti-Jewish bigotry.

 Like in many other places, anti-Semitism in France is rooted in wider social and economic problems afflicting society.
 The infamous anti-Semitic Dreyfus case followed in the footsteps of France’s humiliating military defeat by Germany.
 While the current widespread Yellow Vest protests in France are mainly addressing socio-economic problems, once again Jews are the scapegoats chosen by bigots seeking simple answers to complex challenges.
 Jewish intellectuals like Alain Finkelkraut and Jewish gravestones are tempting targets for anti-Semites looking for excuses to attack Jews.